-%d Integer.
-Zero or more whitespace characters followed by a sequence of digits with optional '+' or '-' prefix %e, %f or %g Real.
-Floating point real number.
-Zero or more whitespace characters fol- lowed by optional '+' or '-' prefix followed by zero or more digits followed by an optional single decimal point followed by zero or more digits option- ally followed by 'e' or 'E' followed by an optional '+' or '-' followed by one or more digits.
-Floating point value is written to variable %r Real.
-Floating point real number with engineering suffix.
-Same as %e, %f or %g followed by an optional single engineering suffix, 'a', 'f', 'p', 'n', 'u', 'm', 'k', 'K', 'M', 'G', 'T'.
-Each suffix scales the value by the conventional factor. (e.g. 'a': 1e-18, 'm': 1e-3, 'M': 1e6) %s String.
-Text string.
-Zero or more whitespace characters followed by any sequence of characters other than white space %с Integer.
+, Floating point real number.
+Zero or more whitespace characters fol- by optional '+' or '-' prefix followed by zero or more digits followed optional single decimal point followed by zero or more digits optionby an ally fo ollowed by 'e' or 'E' followed by an optional '+' or '-' followed by more digits.
+Floating point value is written to variable %f or 'n', 'ı Floating point real number with engineering suffix.
+Same as %e, %g followed by an optional single engineering suffix, 'a', 'f', 'p', a', 'm', 'k', 'K', 'M', 'G', 'T'.
+Each suffix scales the value by the ntional factor. (e.g. 'a': 1e-18, 'm': 1e-3, 'M': 1e6) • Text string.
+Zero or more whitespace characters followed by any nee of characters other than white space er.
 Single character including white space.
-ASCII code of character is written to corresponding variable %m String.
+ASCII code of character is n to corresponding variable 3.
 Does not consume any characters from the input string.
-Writes the hierarchical reference of the instance to the corresponding string variable
+Writes the chical reference of the instance to the corresponding string variable be written is an integer and the variable is real.
+In this instance, the integer value will be written to the real variable.